heistp/irtt/README.md

       separate packet buffers for each listener (probably by having a duplicate() method on listener), and lock server conns with a mutex
 - Add ability for client to request random fill from server
+- Add seqno to the Max and maybe Min columns in the text output
 - Refactor packet manipulation to improve readability and prevent multiple validations
 - Improve client connection closure by:
   - Repeating close packets up to four times until acknowledgement, like open